 If you've turned off the oven, heat it to 190°C again.

 Bake the lemon squares 30 minutes, rotating the pan after about 20 minutes.
 Working quickly, remove the pan from the oven and scatter the remaining raspberries over the crumbs, gently and lightly pressing them into the topping.
 Return the pan to the oven and bake for another 10 to 13 minutes.
-The filling will puff - and it should puff all the way to the center - the lemon curd will caramelize around the edges (my favorite part) and the crumbs will be golden brown.
+The filling will puff—and it should puff all the way to the centre—the lemon curd will caramelise around the edges (my favourite part) and the crumbs will be golden brown.
 Transfer the pan to a cooling rack and let stand for at least 2 hours (and up to 6 hours) before cutting.

 Dust with icing sugar, if you'd like, just before serving.

 Storing: Well wrapped, the squares will keep in the refrigerator for about 5 days; wrapped airtight, they can be frozen for up to 2 months.
 Defrost the squares, still wrapped, overnight in the refrigerator.